NCI-laboratory-SPb/Relativistic-Enhancement-of-Hydrogen-Bond-Strength-in-Bihalide-Anions-using-Four-Component-CCSDT/README.md

 Usage:

 XHXgennucconf.py [-FHF | -ClHCl | -BrHBr | -IHI] [-Q2 | -Q3]

 Required keys:

--FHF – Generation of nuclear configurations for bifluoride anion
+-FHF (Generation of nuclear configurations for bifluoride anion)

--ClHCl – Generation of nuclear configurations for bichloride anion
+-ClHCl (Generation of nuclear configurations for bichloride anion)

--BrHBr – Generation of nuclear configurations for bibromide anion
+-BrHBr (Generation of nuclear configurations for bibromide anion)

--IHI – Generation of nuclear configurations for biiodide anion
+-IHI (Generation of nuclear configurations for biiodide anion)

--Q2 – Generating nuclear configurations that represent proton motion perpendicular to the internuclear axis while keeping the center of mass fixed
+-Q2 (Generating nuclear configurations that represent proton motion perpendicular to the internuclear axis while keeping the center of mass fixed)

--Q3 – Generating nuclear configurations that represent proton motion along the internuclear axis while keeping the center of mass fixed
+-Q3 (Generating nuclear configurations that represent proton motion along the internuclear axis while keeping the center of mass fixed)

 RovibPartitionFunctionCalc.py